 The proposals should include a brief description of the research questions from which students may choose, a proposed schedule for the 12-week session, the number of students that will be expected, and an assessment plan.

-Proposals for this project as well as a current C.V. should be submitted to Katy Carr in the Office of the Associate Dean for Research (by email to firstname.lastname@example.org) by January 24, 2014 (NEW DEADLINE).
+Proposals for this project as well as a current C.V. should be submitted to Katy Carr in the Office of the Vice Provost for Research and Strategic Initiatives (by email to firstname.lastname@example.org) by January 24, 2014 (NEW DEADLINE).
 Decisions on awards will be made and notification letters sent by the end of March.
 Upon receipt of an award, a Summer Undergraduate Research Program Course Contract must be completed for each student participant and submitted to Katy Carr.
 A SURP Course Contract may be downloaded by clicking here.